NA committee to address inclusion of PWDs in upcoming census

 While discussing the matters related to National Commission on Human Rights (NCHR), the tension continued between the committee and NCHR Chairperson Nawaz Chouhan as he followed the stance that Commission is not answerable to any government entity.

 In addition, the Chairperson for National Commission on the Status of Women (NCSW) Khawer Mumtaz briefed the Committee with the working of the commission.
-The Committee appreciated the given briefing and directed that there should be established a female desk in approximately all police stations across the country
+The Committee directed that there should be established a female desk in approximately all police stations across the country

-The Committee also decided to bring legislation on transgender in the Parliament.
-The Committee was told that two draft legislations had been prepared and presented by CADD and Babar Awan in past but were approved.
-The Committee decided to work further on the draft legislation and bring the improved form in the Parliament for approval after consultation with the stakeholders.
+The committee also decided to bring legislation on transgender in the Parliament.
+The committee was told that two draft legislations had been prepared and presented by CADD and Babar Awan in past but were approved.

-The committee was attended by Members National Assembly (MNAs) Sahibzada Muhammad Yaqub, Sayed Essa Nori, Begum Tahira Bukhari, Kiran Haider, Asiya Naz Tanoli, Zahra Wadood Fatemi, Amra Khan, Dr. Shazia Sobia, Musarat Rafique Mahesar, Sajid Nawaz, Aliya Kamran Murtaza and Naseema Hafeez Panezai.